Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 If you feel that your baby misses the feeling of pressure from the swaddle, you place your arm gently across their upper body.
 As they start to settle, you can then take your arm away.
-And although it's possible that you might have a night or two of less settled sleep, your baby will soon get used the change.
+And although you might have a night or two of less settled sleep, your baby will soon get used to the change.

 All Tommee Tippee swaddle bags can be machine washed at 40°C. They can be hung out to dry or tumble-dried on a low setting.
 As with all cotton goods, we have designed our swaddles to allow for up to 5% shrinkage.
 If your child has any allergies and you wish to wash your swaddle at 60°C, you should allow for a little more shrinkage.

 We recommend that you wash dark colours separately for the first few washes.
 We also recommend that you wash your swaddle with a detergent that's free from bleaching agents to retain the original colours.

 If you don’t have a specially designed swaddle bag, you can swaddle your baby using a muslin cloth.

 As soon as your baby shows signs that they're learning to roll over or they can already roll over, you should transition them away from swaddling.

 Baby Sleep Bags: A Super Simple Guide